thacherT1D/webdevstuff/Auth/Express:_Baking_Cookies_PT_II:_Sessions.desc.md

 - in a `cookie` or a `JWT`.
 - in many other forms.

+Since anybody can create a cookie and falsify information, like a session token, the server needs a way to ensure the token is authentic and not fraudulent.

-A session can be cryptographically signed using secret keys to ensure the data has not been tampered with or falsified.
+A session token can be signed cryptographically using secret keys to ensure the data has not been tampered with or falsified.

+The server then sends the session token along with the signature.

+The client responds with the session token and signature.

+The server verifies signature by resigning the session token with it's secret key.

+If the signatures match the server can be confident the session has not been modified.

 ***

 ## Sessions in Express

-[Cookie-Session](https://github.com/expressjs/cookie-session) is a piece of middleware that provides:
+[Cookie-Session](https://github.com/expressjs/cookie-session) is a piece of middleware that is useful for storing, reading and signing sessions and storing them in a cookie.

+Cookie session modifies the `req` object:

+- `req.session` represents the session stored in the cookie.
+- `req.sessionOptions` represents the settings of the session.

+This means it provides:

 - A way to set cookies and send them to the client.
 - A way to sign cookies and verify their authenticity.